MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 1. Enter the year.

 2. Enter the first day and last day of the fiscal year.
-The fiscal year can be any length; it isn’t limited to the length of a calendar year.
+The fiscal year can be any length; it isn't limited to the length of a calendar year.

-3. If you’re entering fiscal periods for a historical year, mark the Historical Year check box.
+3. If you're entering fiscal periods for a historical year, mark the Historical Year check box.

 4. Enter the number of fiscal periods in the fiscal year.
-For example, if your fiscal periods are quarterly, enter 4; if they’re monthly, enter 12.
+For example, if your fiscal periods are quarterly, enter 4; if they're monthly, enter 12.

-5. Choose Calculate to calculate each period’s first day and last day.
+5. Choose Calculate to calculate each period's first day and last day.

 The beginning date of each period will appear in the scrolling window.
 You can reenter information and recalculate the periods as many times as